tbedford/Website-Test/source/articles/fixing-electronics.md

 very successful.
 The trainers trained others and everything from hearing aids to electron microscopes were repaired.

-Unfortunately couldn't leave well alone, and what had been a very successful and long term operation fell to dust.
+Unfortunately the college couldn't leave well alone, and what had been a very successful and long term operation eventually fell to dust.
 I moved on.
 I had learned two things though 1) College politics are ruinous.
 2) Electronic repair was an extremely useful skill that can changed lives.

 My own career moved away from electronic repair towards software development, in part because the economic realities were that few